 The spleen is made up of two basic types of tissue, each with different functions:

-Despite these problems, however, the spleen is not critical to survival.
-Other organs (primarily the liver) compensate for the loss by increasing their infection-fighting ability and by monitoring for and removing red blood cells that are abnormal, too old, or damaged.
+When the spleen is removed or does not function, the body loses some of its ability to produce protective antibodies and to remove unwanted microorganisms from the blood.
+As a result, the body’s ability to fight infections is impaired.
+However, other organs (primarily the liver) compensate for the loss by increasing their infection-fighting ability and by monitoring for and removing red blood cells that are abnormal, too old, or damaged.